dantalian-pv/photo-merger/README.md

 ## Preconditions

 This application generally was created to copy/move photographies placed in different folders into one folder avoiding duplications.
 But the application can also be used for any types of files.
 Assume the situation when you copy photographies from your mobile phone into different folders, drives or devices multiple times just to free the space on your phone.
 And now you have multiple copies of one file in different places.
-After a while you decided to re-structure and rename some of this photos in one the folders.
+After a while you decided to re-structure and rename some of this photos in one of the folders.
 But after some time you want to get rid of this multiple copies and finally make one well structured catalog.
 Exactly for this purpose this application was created.
 The application detects duplications even if a file was renamed or has a different path.